 As most know, I can be a real PIA about technique and proper respect for traditions, but when it comes to materials, seem willing to try pretty much anything

 Not unlike the new spinner who is willing to try everything including at least one shot at Dryer Lint.
+NOTE: Does not spin into anything usable, definitely not a braiding option.

 Non-Standard disclaimer, although I have sold and still do sell most of these, that has little to do with anything beyond if I did not like them, I would not sell them.
 These are tools and techniques I use and have in my personal stash.